Tuition Fee Debt

 Most international students pay half of their fees before enrolling every year.
 The second instalment is due in February for courses which start in September, or in September for courses starting in January.
 However, a small number of students may experience difficulties paying this.
 If at any point while studying at Sheffield Hallam University you realise you may be unable to pay your tuition fees, it is important that you seek advice as soon as possible.

-1) Book an appointment with an International Experience Adviser to discuss your financial situation.
+1) Book an online appointment with an International Experience Adviser to discuss your financial situation.
 The appointment is confidential and the adviser will not disclose any information or discuss your case unless you give them permission to do you.

 2) Following the appointment with the adviser, you may need to contact our Sales Ledger Team in Finance on 0114 225 2478 or email email@example.com to agree a payment plan.